5l1v3r1/macrophone/README.md

 Your most recent selections are saved in `/tmp/.macrophone_config`.
 For example, simply hitting "Enter" after each of the following lines:

-	Enter song [wrecking ball]:
+	Enter song [Wrecking Ball]:
-	Enter artist [miley cyrus]:
+	Enter artist [Miley Cyrus]:
-	Enter voice (for a list of voices, type help) [alex]:
+	Enter voice (for a list of voices, type help) [Alex]:

 will tell your computer to use those settings.
 You should then see:

-	Now singing wrecking ball by miley cyrus in the voice of alex (hit ctrl+c to cancel)...
+	Now singing Wrecking Ball by Miley Cyrus in the voice of Alex (hit ctrl+c to cancel)...

 #### To-do
 * Search across multiple lyrics sites